Why Do I Taste Blood In My Throat? | Clear Causes Explained

 Cause Main Symptoms Taste/Bleeding Description

 Nasal Bleeding (Epistaxis) Nosebleeds; dripping sensation down throat; congestion.
-Metallic/bloody taste from postnasal drip.
+Metallic/bloody taste from postnasal blood drainage.

 Throat Infection/Irritation Sore throat; difficulty swallowing; cough.
 Mild blood mixed with saliva during coughing/swallowing.